zbchristian/huawei_hilink_api/README.md

 # Bash script based API for Huawei Hilink Mobile Data Devices
-A lot of USB data devices (e.g. E3372H-320) from Huawei contain a router and an web interface (Hilink device).
+A lot of USB data devices (e.g. E3372H-320) from Huawei contain a router and a web interface (Hilink device).
 These devices include a DHCP server and show up as an ethernet port (e.g. eth1).
-The communication utilizes HTTP as the protocol.
+The communication utilizes HTTP as the communication protocol.

 The API allows to
 * Log into the device